#14 D.M. Turner - Salvia divinorum leaf, smoked outdoors

 although I fortunately resisted this urge.
 A more startling revelation

 occurred when I smoked Salvinorin in a meadow.
-At the edge of this
+At the edge of this meadow

 were some redwood trees a couple hundred feet tall.
-Upon coming out
+Upon coming out of the

 Salvinorin trance I found myself looking at these trees, and had a

-powerful realization that I was staring at beings who were several
+powerful realization that I was staring at beings who were several hundred

-years old, and had been here long before the first white man had been
+years old, and had been here long before the first white man had been in

 the area or any modem technology had been developed.
 With this I realized

-that plant life in general must be going through quite a culture shock
+that plant life in general must be going through quite a culture shock by

 the changes that have taken place on this planet during the past two